ALS Limited: Australian Laboratory Services

 ALS commenced laboratory testing operations in Brisbane as ‘Australian Laboratory Services' in 1976 as a privately owned company.
 The company initially provided analytical chemistry services for the oil shale and mineral exploration industries, and grew steadily in its first decade of operations.
 In 1981, Campbell Brothers acquired a controlling stake in Australian Laboratory Services, and purchased the remaining shares by the mid 1980s.

 Following rapid growth and diversification across Australia in the 1980s, ALS expanded into Asia and South America in the 1990s, before expanding into North America, Africa, and Europe in the early 2000s and finally the Middle East in 2011.

-ALS became one of the world's largest providers of laboratory analysis services to the minerals industry, after acquiring North American mineral laboratory groups 'Chemex Labs' in December 1999, and 'Bondar Clegg' in December 2001.
+ALS became one of the world's largest providers of laboratory analysis services to the minerals industry after acquiring North American mineral laboratory groups 'Chemex Labs' in December 1999, and 'Bondar Clegg' in December 2001.
+Between 2011 and 2017, ALS accelerated expansion into life sciences, adding services in pharmaceutical and health care, as well as food safety and quality testing.

 Operations

-With more than 18,000 staff, ALS operates from over 350 locations in 70 plus countries throughout Australia, Asia, the Pacific, North America and South America, Europe, and Africa.
+With more than 19,000 staff, ALS operates from over 350 locations in 70 plus countries throughout Australia, Asia, the Pacific, North America and South America, Europe, and Africa.
 The company is currently divided into several business streams: